A for

 }

-These examples are intended to show how to use the FOR
+These examples aim to show how to use the FOR

 loop.
-It does not mean that it’s the best way to solve the problems they address.
-Typically, there are better alternatives.
+It does not mean that it is the best way to solve the problems they address.
+There are usually better alternatives.